-Each program shall have a written policy/procedure to govern the development, implementation and management of service plans.
-Each client is to be reassessed every three months to determine the results of implementation of the service plan.
-If observation indicates a change in client status, a reassessment may be necessary before three (3) months have passed.
+Each program shall have a written policy/procedure to govern the development, implementation, and management of service plans.
+Each participant is to be reassessed every three months to determine the results of implementation of the service plan.
+If observation indicates a change in participant status, a reassessment may be necessary before three (3) months have passed.,

-- 1.6 Each program shall maintain comprehensive and complete client files which include at a minimum: - a.
-Details of client's referral to adult day services program. - b.
-Intake records. - c.
-Assessment of individual need or copy of assessment (and reassessments) from referring program. - d.
-Service plan (with notation of any revisions). - e.
-Listing of client contacts and attendance.
+- 1.7 Each program shall maintain comprehensive and complete participant files, to be kept in confidential and in controlled access storage, which include at a minimum: - a.
+Details of participant's referral to Adult Day Services - b.
+Emergency contact - c.
+Recent photograph of participant - d.
+Information gathered from preliminary screening - e.
+Assessment of participant's need or copy of assessment (and reassessments) from the referring program, if applicable - f.
+Service plan with notation of date and any revisions - g.
+Record of participant attendance - h.
+Monthly progress notes of participant status including maintenance, decline, or improvement - i.
+Documentation of all medications take on premises, including:

-- f.
-Progress notes in response to observations (at least monthly). - g.
-Notation of all medications taken on premises including: - 1) the medication, - 2) the dosage, - 3) the date and time, - 4) initials of staff person who assisted, and - 5) comments, if any - h.
-Notation of basic and optional services provided to the client - i.
-Notation of any and all release of information about the client, signed release of information form, and all client files shall be kept confidential in controlled access files.
-Each program shall use a standard release of information form which is time-limited and specific as to the information being released. - 1.7 Each adult day services program shall provide directly or make arrangements for the provision of the following services.
+- 1) The name of each medication - 2) The dosage, frequency, and time each medication is to be taken - 3) Actual time each medication dosage is taken and initials of staff person administering or reminding - 4) Reason given by the participant if medication is refused - 5) Reason for each administration of prescribed PRN medication - 6) Medications must be administered from original pharmacy labeled package - j.
+Documentation of standard and optional services provided to the participant - k.
+Each program shall have a signed release of information form that is specific to the information being released and is resigned yearly - 1.8 Each Adult Day Service shall provide directly or arrange for the provision of the following standard services.
 If arrangements are made for provision of any service at a place other than program operated facilities, a written agreement specifying supervision requirements and responsibilities shall be in place. - a.
 Outreach and Assistance - b.
 Care Management - c.
 Transportation - d.
-Personal care - e.
+Personal care: consisting of assistance with ADLs as specified in the participant service plan - e.
 Nutrition: one hot meal per eight-hour day which provides one-third of recommended daily allowances and follows the meal pattern of the General Requirements for Nutrition Programs.
-Participants in attendance from eight to fourteen hours shall receive an additional meal in order to meet a combined two-thirds of the recommended daily allowances.
+Participants in attendance from eight to fourteen hours shall receive an additional meal or snacks in order to meet a combined two-thirds of the recommended daily allowances.
 Modified diet menus should be provided, where feasible and appropriate, which take into consideration client choice, health, religious and ethnic diet preferences.
 Meals shall be acquired from a congregate meal partner where possible and feasible. - f.
-Recreation: consisting of planned activities suited to the needs of the client and designed to encourage physical exercise, to maintain or restore abilities and skill, to prevent deterioration, and to stimulate social interaction.
+Programs/Activities: An array of planned activities suited to the needs and preferences of the participants designed to encourage physical exercise, maintain or restore abilities, prevent deterioration, and offer social interaction.
+Activity choices should be person-centered and allow for each individual to decide whether or not to participate.
+If a participant declines an activity, an alternative should be offered.